satellytes/satellytes.com/blog-posts/scoped-registry.md

 Packages can be grouped together with scopes and for scopes we can set alternative registries named `scoped registries` where npm will lookup the packages instead of the main registry.

+> 💡 The usage of scoped packages and scoped registries can also greatly diminish your attack surface for the dependency confusion attack [dependency confusion attack](https://snyk.io/blog/detect-prevent-dependency-confusion-attacks-npm-supply-chain-security/)

 ## .npmrc